 The Bottom Line:

-When we mapped these three scenarios, going to the office had the highest score at 17, closely followed by working from home at 16.
-The lowest score was the hybrid at 11 because it’s a compromise between risking your health and your career.
+When we mapped these three scenarios, working from home had the highest score at 13, closely followed by going into the office at 12.
 However, every family is in a unique situation, so the total scores listed above won’t perfectly reflect the risk of a choice for you.

 Making the Decision

-Now that you have a better sense of the risks, you can use this decision tree to get a personalized recommendation about whether you, in particular, should return to the office.
+Now that you have a better sense of the risks, use this decision tree to get a personalized recommendation about whether you, in particular, should return to the office.
 Because your family is unique, and you have unique needs.
-Let’s map it out.

 Ready to Return to the Office?